dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 Then we can write the following two methods:

-- A method `m_unload_at_loc` that we declare relevant for goal 1, which is `('loc', container, location)` in GTPyhop notation.
-If `container` is currently on a robot whose location is `location`, then this method will use `unload` to unload the container:
+- A goal-method `m_unload_at_loc` that we declare relevant for goal 1.
+If `container` is currently on a robot whose location is `location`, then this method will return the desired `unload` action:

         def m_unload_at_loc(state, container, location):
             r = state.loc[container]